Image by ShotHotspot.com

 What is a sabbatical?

-Employers’ attitudes are changing as they’re realising that, in order to retain good employees, they may have to release them for a certain period of time.
+Employers’ attitudes are changing as they realise that, in order to retain good employees, they may have to release them for a certain period of time.
 The organisation may benefit from an employee who returns with new skills, such as a new language or a professional qualification.
-In addition, the employe is likely to have a renewed and refreshed attitude to work.
+In addition, it’s possible you’ll come back with a renewed and refreshed attitude to work.

 What do I need to do to take a sabbatical?